 While the potential payoff for such a bet is huge, it’s important to note that the amount staked will often hit the upper betting limit, making it less appealing for players on a tighter budget.

-Payout: Usual payout on a Full Complete bet is 35 to 1.
+Payout: Usual payout odds on a full complete bet are +3,500.

 If you’re not quite at the level of the pros, here are a few tips to keep you playing roulette responsibly.